la2050/archive/_organizations/david-lynch-foundation.md

     - 'http://maker.good.is/myla2050/projects/enlightened200.html'
   year_submitted:
     - '2013'
-  org_summary:
-    - >-
-      The David Lynch Foundation has instructed over 250,000 at-risk populations worldwide in the Transcendental Meditation program.

-       Programs focus on at-risk students, veterans with PTSD, homeless and retraining programs, women and girls initiatives

-       Please view some of the program successes at:

-       www.davidlynchfoundation.org
 title: David Lynch Foundation
-uri: /organizations/david-lynch-foundation/
 extrapolated_project_ids:
   - '3102102'
 project_titles_from_extrapolated_project_ids:
-  - >-
-    The LA2050 200  Creating Enlightened Leadership for a Healthy Thriving Los Angeles
-project_titles:
-  - >-
-    The LA2050 200  Creating Enlightened Leadership for a Healthy Thriving Los Angeles
-project_titles_from_project_ids:
   - >-
     The LA2050 200  Creating Enlightened Leadership for a Healthy Thriving Los Angeles